What is your problem with MFA's/ Literary Events/ Not Writing Every Day/ NaNoWriMo/ Camps Classes?

 You can even play the home version of my game.
 Google "Creative Writing MFA's" and spend an afternoon reading (the same way I did).
 Or, if you don't want to shlep through the losers, go straight to published authors.
 At any point in time the New York Times bestseller list is about 1/3 to 1/2 MFA's (which means over half of the best selling published writers never got one).
 Further, if you ask those writers about their MFA's most of them have some pretty disparaging things to say about the role their MFA played in their success.

-For those who have $50,000 dollars burning a whole in their pocket, aren't doing anything for the next three years, and appreciate the "high art"/no genre aesthetic that most MFA's will enforce, it is a personal decision.
-I have a friend who says it's the best thing she ever did, and I have another friend who cursed the fact that she got the same job she would have without it, and she could have been four years further along in her career, debt free, and looking at houses with her husband by now.
+For those who have $50,000 dollars burning a hole in their pocket or are just fine with 15 years of student loans, who aren't doing anything for the next three years, and who appreciate the "high art"/no genre aesthetic that most MFA's will enforce, it is a personal decision.
+I have a friend who says it's the best thing she ever did and writes gorgeously every time in part thanks to her MFA.
+I have another friend who cursed the fact that she got the same job she would have without it, and she could have been four years further along in her career, debt free, and looking at houses with her husband by now.
 Finding yourself, growing as a writer and a person, having close critical examination of your work, and discovering your inner voice is great (I mean that; it really is), but 50k is an awfully big price tag.

 For people without the financial advantage to be so cavalier, it's tough to justify a degree whose most ostensibly useful moments could be reproduced by attending authors' readings, finding a sincere and dedicated writing group, spending a few grand on a professional editor, spending about 48 hours all told doing research online, and then just doing it.